How to Become a Licensed Professional Counselor in Connecticut

 The state of Connecticut is a wonderful place to learn and practice counseling.
 The Connecticut Department of Labor estimates that the counseling industry will grow more than 17 percent through the year 2020, which is higher than average for all other occupations.
 Counseling is a great career choice for compassionate and caring individuals with the desire to help others, and with 15 accredited counseling schools, Connecticut offers up several great options.

-Education Requirements for Becoming a Counselor in Connecticut
+Education Requirements to Become a Counselor in Connecticut

 State laws in Connecticut require individuals to earn at least a Master’s degree in counseling or a closely related field from a regionally accredited institution.
 Those programs that are accredited by the Council for Accreditation of Counseling and Related Programs (CACREP) are considered excellent choices.
 The program must be composed of at least 60 graduate semester hours and must fully comply with Connecticut laws.